ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

 * Perfectly specular-reflective (mirrored) surfaces
 * Stream compaction optimization

-You are also required to implement at least 2 of the following features:
+You are also required to implement at least 2 of the following features.
+Please ask if you need good references (they will be added to this README later on).
+If you find good references, share them.

 * Work-efficient stream compaction using shared memory across multiple blocks (See *GPU Gems 3* Chapter 39).